dxw/contracts/agreements/agency_terms.md

         2. The start and end dates of all Sprints that you have told us you would like to book immediately;
-        3. A list of the Surrounding Activity you have told us you would like us to undertake, and their associated costs;
+        3. A list of the Surrounding Activity you have told us you would like us to undertake, and the associated costs;
         4. Contact details for members of dxw's staff who you may need to contact, including an escalation contact.